 QID Short Volume

-ProShares - UltraShort QQQ (QID) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $278.4M, listed on AMEX, carrying a beta of -2.13 to the broader market.
-ProShares UltraShort QQQ seeks daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of the Nasdaq-100 Index. public since 2006-07-13.
+ProShares - UltraShort QQQ (QID) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $209.9M, listed on AMEX, carrying a beta of -2.34 to the broader market.
+The ProShares UltraShort QQQ aims to deliver daily investment results, gross of all fees and expenses, that are two times the opposite of the Nasdaq-100 Index's daily performance. public since 2006-07-13.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.